EndPointCorp/end-point-blog/2021/08/kubernetes.md

 # ...
 ```

-The exact same change as with the database deployment.
+This is the exact same change as with the database deployment.
 Out with the hard coded values and in with the new ConfigMap-driven ones.

 Try `kubectl apply -k k8s` and you'll see that things are still working well.
 Try to connect to the web application pod and build and run the app.